 After your surgery:

 You will be taken to a room where you can rest.
 Do not get out of bed until your healthcare provider says it is okay.
 You will need to wear a support garment, which is a tight piece of clothing wrapped around your abdomen.
 Pressure garments help support your abdomen after your muscles have been cut.
-Your healthcare provider may ask you to keep your knees slightly bent.
-When your healthcare provider sees that you are okay, you will be allowed to go home.
-If you are staying in the hospital, you will be taken to your room.

 CONTACT YOUR HEALTHCARE PROVIDER IF: